perticascatalin/Research/README.md

 [X] C. Gulcehre and Y. Bengio, "Knowledge Matters: Importance of Prior Information for Optimization", Journal of Machine Learning Research, 2016.

-[Y] S. Shalev-Shwartz and O. Shamir and S Shammah, "Failures of Gradient-Based Deep Learning", arXiv:1301.4083v6, 2013.
+[Y] S. Shalev-Shwartz and O. Shamir and S. Shammah, "Failures of Gradient-Based Deep Learning", arXiv:1703.07950, 2017.

 [Z] Ravid Schwartz-Ziv and Naftali Tishby, "Opening the black box of Deep Neural Networks via Information"